-- Minimise and eliminate activities leading to loss of biodiversity due to point and non-point sources of pollution and promote development of clean technologies. - > Strengthen the monitoring and enforcement of emission standards for both point and non-point sources. - Develop location-specific work plans focusing on biodiversity conservation while managing pollution problems. - > Treat and manage industrial effluents so as to minimize adverse impacts on terrestrial and aquatic biological resources. - Promote biodegradable and recyclable substitutes for non-biodegradable materials, and develop and implement strategies for their recycle, reuse, and final environmentally benign disposal, including through promotion of relevant technologies, and use of incentive based instruments. - Avoid excessive use of fertilizers, pesticides and insecticides while encouraging Integrated Pest Management (IPM) practices, and use of organic manures and biofertilisers. - Promote organic farming of locally adapted and traditional crop varieties through appropriate incentives, and direct access to markets duly supported by credible certification systems. - ➤ Develop a strategy for strengthening regulation, and addressing impacts, of ship-breaking activities on human health, and coastal and near marine bio-resources.
+- Minimise and eliminate activities leading to loss of biodiversity due to point and non-point sources of pollution and promote development of clean technologies. - Strengthen the monitoring and enforcement of emission standards for both point and non-point sources. - Z Develop location-specific work plans focusing on biodiversity conservation while managing pollution problems. - Treat and manage industrial effluents so as to minimize adverse impacts on terrestrial and aquatic biological resources. - Promote biodegradable and recyclable substitutes for non-biodegradable materials, and develop and implement strategies for their recycle, reuse, and final environmentally benign disposal, including through promotion of relevant technologies, and use of incentive based instruments. - Avoid excessive use of fertilizers, pesticides and insecticides while encouraging integrated pest management practices, and use of organic manures and biofertilisers. - Promote organic farming of locally adapted and traditional crop varieties through appropriate incentives, and direct access to markets duly supported by credible certification systems. - Develop a strategy for strengthening regulation, and addressing impacts, of ship-breaking activities on human health, coastal and near marine bioresources.

-tial impacts on designated natural heritage sites in able values that merit stricter standards than in otherwise comparable situations.

-➤ Promote R&D on impacts of air, water and soil pollution on biodiversity and use of biological methods for pollution amelioration.
+- Accord priority to potential impacts on designated natural heritage sites in view of their incomparable values that merit stricter standards than in otherwise comparable situations. - Promote R&D on impacts of air, water and soil pollution on biodiversity and use of biological methods for pollution amelioration.

-5.7 Developing and integrating biodiversity databases
+5.7 Development and integration of biodiversity databases

-Developing national strategy and action plans for biodiversity conservation are severely constrained because of inadequate database different components of biodiversity their and geographical distribution.
+Developing national strategy and action plans for biodiversity conservation are severely constrained because of inadequate database on different components of biodiversity and their geographical distribution.
 Even the limited available information is scattered and held by a number of organizations working independently on the subject.
 Further, there is no unified format for collection, retrieval and dissemination of data on biodiversity.
-Realizing this need, the Central Govt. while framing Biological Diversity Rules, 2004 under Biological Diversity Act, 2002, mandated the National Biodiversity Authority to build up database and to create documentation system for biological resources and biological diversity registers and electronic databases to ensure effective management, promotion and sustainable use (Rule 12 (xiii).
+Realizing this need, the Central Government while framing Biological Diversity Rules, 2004 under the Biological Diversity Act, mandated the National Biodiversity Authority to build up database and to create documentation system for biological resources, develop People's Biodiversity Registers (PBRs) and electronic databases to ensure effective management, promotion and sustainable use (Rule 12 (xiii).
 There is thus an urgent need for integrating data from all available sources into a national network with distributive linkages for facilitating data dissemination and interface with managers and users.
 There is also a need to accelerate and intensify the survey and inventorization of unexplored areas, with focus on endangered, endemic and insufficiently known species.